- 202 views

-East Coast in Australia is rightly hailed as one of the most exciting destinations around, with its incredible mix of natural beauty, thriving city life, surfing culture and simply divine coastline.
+East Coast in Australia is rightly hailed as one of the most exciting destinations worth visiting on a tour to Australia, with its incredible mix of natural beauty, thriving city life, surfing culture and simply divine coastline.
 It stretches from tropical Cairns in the north to cosmopolitan Sydney in the south, by way of Fraser Island, Brisbane, and Gold Coast to name just a few of East Coast Australia’s highlights.
 A phenomenal 2,600 km end to end, a guide to its many fascinating destinations is a must to navigate through its best destinations.
 So read on to discover the very best of East Coast Australia!

 Marking the northernmost point of what is generally considered the Australian East Coast, Cairns is a town with a buzz, thanks to the regular influx of visitors eager to explore the Great Barrier Reef.
 Also a gateway to Australia’s tropical rainforests, there’s a great selection of restaurants and bars.